-During the summer, non-campers who want to hike here can park in a small parking area near the entrance kiosk, for which the park charges a fee.
+During the summer, non-campers who want to hike here can pay a fee to park in a small parking area near the entrance kiosk.
 From October 1st to April 30th the campground’s main gate is locked, meaning that you have to park by the highway.
 Although the park website says that it’s OK to park by the highway during this time, the only places to park are on the narrow paved shoulder of the highway, where your car will probably be rear-ended, or in a muddy verge to the right of the gate, where your car will probably become stuck in the mud.

 This description starts at the winter trailhead location, at the top of the Mill Creek Campground Road.
 Start on the part of the Hobbs Wall Trail north of the access road.
 This is one of the best parts of the hike; it’s cut into a steep hillside, and the dramatic terrain makes the trek more interesting.
 From the access road, the trail descends steeply through a lush, densely-wooded ravine alongside, in winter, a little creek.
 At first quite a few redwood stumps are visible; most are small but there are a few huge ones.
 As the trail descends into a mixed Douglas-Fir forest the stumps become less common.
 The ferns and foliage in this area are a strikingly intense shade of green.

 The trail levels out and meanders through more ravines.
 Cut into the side of a hill, the trail offers a few brief glimpses through the trees of the hills of the Mill Creek Watershed.